-Viruses can be transmitted either by a vector, such as aphids or mechanical transmission.
+Viruses can be transmitted either by a vector, such as aphids, nematodes or fungi, or mechanical transmission.
+In Montana, the most important virus diseases are spread by aphids.
 There are two main classes based on the mode of aphid transmission of the virus affecting potato.
 Aphids transmit them in two basic ways.
-The virus is either non-persistent (stylet- borne) or persistent circulative (they are ingested and persist in the aphid throughout its life).
+The virus is either non-persistent (stylet-borne) or persistent circulative (they are ingested and persist in the aphid throughout its life).
 The mode of transmission of viruses has a critical effect on the selection of management programs.
 Common non-persistent or stylet-borne viruses are Potato virus Y (PVY), Potato virus A (PVA), Potato virus S (PVS), and Potato virus M (PVM).
 For most stylet-borne viruses, the virus is acquired immediately and can stay viable on the stylet for up to 2 hours.
 In non-persistent transmission the virus is transmitted as soon as the aphid stylet penetrates the epidermal cells of the leaf- too soon for any insecticide to kill the aphid and prevent virus transmission.
 Potato virus X (PVX) is a mechanically transmitted potato virus.
 Cutting, cultivating, human and animal movement, and wind-driven hail can spread PVX.
 Sanitation at all stages of crop management is essential.

 The most common persistent circulative virus affecting potatoes in Montana is Potato leaf roll virus (PLRV).
 The aphid must feed for more than several minutes to transmit persistent-circulative viruses, making control by insecticides highly effective.
-The near absence of PLRV in recent years is primarily due to the effectiveness of seed treatment or in-furrow insecticides such imidacloprid-based products (Admire Pro, Gaucho, Nuprid, Mana Alias, etc.) or thiamethoxam based-products (Platinum or Cruiser) and season -long insecticide programs.
+The near absence of PLRV in recent years is primarily due to the effectiveness of seed treatment or in-furrow insecticides neonicotinoids such imidacloprid-based products (Admire Pro, Gaucho, Nuprid, Mana Alias, etc.) or thiamethoxam based-products (Platinum or Cruiser) and season-long insecticide programs.
 These materials will provide 60+ days of colonizing aphid control from time of application.

+time of application.
 Remember that aphid/PLRV control is needed until vines are dead.
 While use of oils alone will help in control of PVY, oils will not help control PLRV.